hohlraum/gdsCAD/doc/source/userguide.rst

 Introduction
 ============
+gdsCAD is a simple, but powerful, Python package for creating, reading, and manipulating GDSII layout files.
+It's suitable for scripting and interactive use.
+It excels particularly in generating designs with multiple incrementally adjusted objects. gdsCAD uses matplotlib to visualize everything from individual geometry primitives to the entire layout.

+This *User's Guide* is intended to get you started with gdsCAD.
+It will introduce you to the package's most basic objects, before showing you how to organize and manipulate groups of objects.
+More advanced devices can be found in the :doc:`examples` page.
+Details of the interface, and information for developers can be found in :doc:`api/api` pages.

 Relationship to gdspy
 =====================
-gdsCAD is derived from gdspy by Lucas Heitzmann Gabrielli.
+gdsCAD is derived from `gdspy <http://gdspy.sourceforge.net/>`__ by Lucas Heitzmann Gabrielli.
 The most significant difference is that gdsCAD adds the :class:`Layout` to allow simultaneous work on multiple GDSII streams, and simplifies the import process.
 The saving scheme also allows the user to be lazy in maintaining ``Cell`` names, and the package